tasket/wyng-backup/README.md

 space efficiency and performance balance, a factor of '2' or greater is suggested for archives that will store volumes larger than about 100GB.

+`--encrypt=xchacha20` selects the encryption cipher/mode.
+Choices are _'xchacha20',
+'xchacha20-poly1305', 'aes-siv'_ and _'off'_.

-Note that _compression, hashtype_ and _chunk-factor_ cannot be changed for an archive once it is initialized.
+Note that _encrypt, compression, hashtype_ and _chunk-factor_ cannot be changed for an archive once it is initialized.

 ### Options